shaylee-boudreaux/Python_Portfolio/README.md

 ## Functions

-In this analysis, we create functions in Praxis.
+In this analysis, we create and use functions in Python.

 ```python
 import numpy